 Effective analysis requires good tools.
 To analyze logistics effectively, you need to integrate all data sources.
 Afterward, it's crucial to pivot the data and identify trends that emerge from comprehensive statistics.
 This traditional approach is often used in MS Excel spreadsheets.
 However, businesses today require more robust solutions that offer predictive analysis, which can be built with custom software to provide truly agile solutions.

-Here are the benefits can get and how analytics impacts success:
+Here are the benefits that can be gained and how analytics impacts efficiency:

-• Performance improvement.
-For example: once you reduce errors made by humans.
+Performance improvement.
+For example, once you reduce the errors made by humans.

-• Reducing costs.
-For example: lower transportation and warehousing costs once you reduce fuel costs.
+Reducing costs.
+For example, lower transportation and warehousing costs once you reduced fuel costs.

 5. Selective innovation